Michael Jordan's first Air Jordan trainers sold for more than half a million dollars

-Michael Jordan's autographed match-worn sneakers from his rookie season fetched a record $560,000 (£464,000) in an online auction, Sotheby's said on Sunday.
+Michael Jordan's autographed game-worn sneakers from his rookie season fetched a record $560,000 (£464,000) in an online auction, Sotheby's said on Sunday.

 The Air Jordan 1s, designed for Jordan in 1985 and the first ever signature sneakers, were expected to fetch between $100,000 to $150,000 in the auction that closed on Sunday.